WangZesen/MusicGenreClassification/README.md

 * High accuracy on Train set and Val set:
 * Low accuracy on Test set:
   * inaccurate label
   * different source of music
   * Generalization Error is relatively low -> cluster and recommendation are possible
+  * Migration study

 ## Conclusion